 1872 – 1952

 Ethel Mairet was born in Devon.
-Her first marriage to Ananda Coomaraswamy took her to Ceylon (now Sri Lanka) where she became interested in weaving and dyeing.
-She acquired her first loom in 1909, when she and her husband returned to live alongside the Guild of Handicraft in Chipping Campden.
-They set up home in Norman Chapel, commissioning Arts and Crafts designer C R Ashbee to convert the building.
+Marriage to Ananda Coomaraswamy took her to Ceylon (now Sri Lanka) where she became interested in weaving and dyeing.
+She acquired her first loom in 1909, when she and her husband returned to Chipping Campden.
+Their friend, architect and designer, and Guild of Handicraft founder C R Ashbee restored their new home, Norman Chapel.

-Mairet’s house, workshop and saleroom Gospels was built to her sketches, and her many eminent students and apprentices included Hilary Bourne, Valentine KilBride, Petra Gill, Peter Collingwood and Marianne Straub.
-In 1938 she was the first woman to be awarded the Royal Designer for Industry.
+Gospels her new home with her second husband, Philip Mairet, included a workshop and sale room.
+It was situated at the bottom of Ditchling Beacon and was built to her sketches.
+Her many eminent students and apprentices included Hilary Bourne, Valentine KilBride, Petra Gill, Peter Collingwood and Marianne Scrub.
+In 1937 Mairet was the first woman to be awarded the Royal Designer for Industry.

-Mairet’s approach to weaving was that it should be sensitive to the texture of the yarns and the design responsive to the colour.
+Her approach to weaving was that you should be sensitive to the texture of the yarns, and the change in design responsive to the colour.